 It is summarised by gpg --fingerprint --list-sigs E88432C3 as follows.
 Email address are omitted.

 I mostly use my key for signing, and have the subkey CF1A 5685 for this purpose.
+However, I don't sign every message, only when it makes sense to, for example when I know the recipient uses PGP and would want to verify that the email came from me.
 For encryption I use 00B6 FCCC.

 Please don't use any of my previous keys.
 In particular, FAF8 F1C4 4F10 E478 has now expired, and I've no easy way to revoke it.
 Moral: always generate a revocation certificate when you generate a new key and keep it safe!